 The Temporary Assistance for Needy Families (TANF) program provides grant funds to states and territories to provide families with financial assistance and related support services.
 State-administered programs may include childcare assistance, job preparation, and work assistance.

 General Program Requirements

-In order to qualify for this benefit program, you must be either pregnant or responsible for a child under 19 years of age.
-Also the applicant must be an U.S. national, citizen, legal alien, or permanent resident; have low or very low income; and be under-employed (working for very low wages), unemployed or about to become unemployed.
+In order to qualify for this benefit program, the applicant must be either pregnant or responsible for a child under 19 years of age.
+Also the applicant must be a U.S. national, citizen, legal alien, or permanent resident; have low or very low income; and be under-employed (working for very low wages), unemployed or about to become unemployed.